 To many people, Idaho means potatoes and a long, boring stretch of Interstate 84.
 Of all the Rocky Mountain states, it may well have the least cachet.
 But it’s home to numerous national monuments, historic sites, reserves, wildlife refuges, recreation and conservation areas, and state parks—not to mention the Frank Church–River of No Return Wilderness Area, the second-largest protected wilderness in the lower 48.
 Here you’ll find lots of great whitewater, including on the Salmon River.

 The Yampa River is the last undammed tributary of the Colorado River system.
-Located in Dinosaur National Monument—a little-known gem in the park service crown—it’s one of my favorites: sandy beaches, side hikes to vistas that rival Grand Canyon, and well-preserved prehistoric Native American sites, all encased in a striking river corridor whose tall, vertical walls are streaked with jet-black coloration known as “desert varnish.”
+Located in Dinosaur National Monument, it’s a little-known gem in the park service crown: sandy beaches, side hikes to vistas that rival Grand Canyon, and well-preserved prehistoric Native American sites, all encased in a striking river corridor whose tall, vertical walls are streaked with jet-black coloration known as “desert varnish.”

 Should the Grand Canyon be on your bucket list?
 Absolutely!
 Is it the best trip for your family?
 Not necessarily.
 Grand Canyon trips don’t usually offer an option to paddle yourself, and mid-summer temperatures can be well over 100 degrees.
 Rafters who want to be active in paddle rafts or inflatable kayaks, and who want to swim in water above 55 degrees, should consider rivers elsewhere—in Idaho or Oregon, for instance.
 The glories of the Grand Canyon can’t be understated, but make sure your expectations are aligned with the experience you’ll find there.

 Best river for thrill seekers and experienced rafters